EE 541 - Unit 4

 Maximizing \(\ell(w)\) equivalent to minimizing: \[\sum_{i=1}^n |y_i - w^T x_i|\]

-L1 loss emerges from Laplace noise assumption!
+L1 loss emerges directly from the Laplace noise assumption.

 Problem 1: Too many features (\(p > n\))